Ghadaaldjain/E-commerce/README.md

-A simple php e-commerce website, part of the course:
+A simple PHP e-commerce website, part of the course:

 PHP for Begginners: How to Build an E-Commerce Store.